appfigures/afapi/README.md

 ## Final Example

-If, for any reason, you dislike the JSON --> R mappings, most of the get* functions have an `orgJSON` switch, which, if set to `TRUE`, will return the original JSON string from the appFigures API.
+If, for any reason you dislike the JSON --> R mappings contained in the afapi package, most of the get* functions have an `orgJSON` switch, which, if set to `TRUE`, will return the original (unparsed) JSON response.
 Another logical option `verbose` will provide details about the web requests if set to `TRUE`.

 ```R
 jsonlite::prettify(getUsage(orgJSON = TRUE, verbose = TRUE))